 Final thoughts on fixed deposit

-It will be interesting to see how much the interest rates on fixed deposit accounts in Singapore will go up further in the next few months.
+It will be interesting to see whether other banks will follow suit in bringing down the interest rates on fixed deposit accounts in the next few months.

 A caveat – your strategy may differ if your plan is different from mine.
 That is ok and I am not here to convince you otherwise! (this is not financial advice!)